ICML 2026 Workshop

 Adam Sobey

-Mission Director for Sustainability, The Alan Turing Institute
+Mission Director for Sustainability

 Professor in AI and Engineering, University of Southampton